Esbjerg: Churches

+The modern red-brick Grundtvig's Church, southeast of the town centre, was designed by Ole Nielsen.
+With its strangely shaped, red-tiled roof, it was completed in 1969.
+Inside, the large wall surfaces are broken only by 12 narrow windows on the east side, creating a contrast with the much brighter tower room which opens into the chancel with light entering from a window high on the east side of the tower.
+Designed by Inger and Johannes Exner, the Sædden Church with wave-like folds in its red-brick walls was inaugurated in 1978.
+Daylight focusing on the altar is supplemented by 803 electric light bulbs.
+Gjesing Church, a red-brick building north of the city centre, was completed 1983.
+Like many other modern churches in the area, it has a free-standing bell tower as well as a church hall and meeting rooms.

-Education and sport
+Education

-Esbjerg is used to name a section in one of the prestigious Academy in asia which is MAAP and the ESBJERG 2020 is the best section of all time.
+Esbjerg is used to name a section in one of the prestigious Academy in Asia which is MAAP and the ESBJERG 2020 is the best section of all time.

 Esbjerg is one of the towns hosting the University of Southern Denmark.
 It also houses a branch of Aalborg University and IT Academy West.
 The main branch of Profession School – University College West (Danish: Professionshøjskolen University College Vest) and the Esbjerg section of the Academy of Music and Dramatic Arts, housed in a former power station, are also located in the city.
 The town is served by the Southwest Jutland Hospital (Sydvestjysk Sygehus) which also has a branch in Brande and treats over 42,000 patients annually, with over 500 beds and a staff of about 2,500 employees.

+Sport

 Esbjerg is home to the Danish football club Esbjerg fB, established in 1924 and known as EfB for short.
 The club has won the Danish Championship five times, in 1961, 1962, 1963, 1965 and 1979.
-Esbjerg fB play their home matches at Blue Water Arena.
+Esbjerg fB play their home matches at Blue Water Arena, which is part of the Esbjerg Sports Park.

 Esbjerg also has an ice hockey division called Esbjerg Elite Ishockey which plays at the Granly Hockey Arena.
 Granly Hockey Arena was built in 1976 and has a seating capacity for 3417 people.
 In 2011 the arena was the venue for the 2011 Capital One World Women's Curling Championship.

 Rugby in Esbjerg is represented by Esbjerg RK, who play at Guldager Idrætscenter.

-Esbjerg also has its own Speedway team called Esbjerg Vikings, which were crowned Danish League Champions in 2012.
+Esbjerg also has its own motorcycle speedway team called Esbjerg Vikings, who are 11 times Danish League Champions.
+The club's home venue is the Granly Speedway Arena, which is located about 16 kilometres in an easterly direction from the centre of Esbjerg, on Tinghedevej 9.
+Between 1951 and 1969 the speedway was held at the Esbjerg Athletic Stadium.